amarmer/Class-Quasi-Template/README.md

 Wikipedia definition of `class template` - "A class template provides a specification for generating classes based on parameters."

-Here is described another type of `class` which fits this definition and since it is very similar to `class template` but is not exactly the same and doesn't have syntax ```template < parameter-list > class-declaration```, it is called `class quasi-template`.
+Here is described another type of `class` which fits this definition and since it is similar to `class template` but is not exactly the same and doesn't have syntax ```template <parameter-list> class-declaration```, it is called `class quasi-template`.

 `class quasi-template` is described bellow.